Hitchin Flyover: Background and proposals

 The East Coast Main Line is a railway that runs between Kings Cross in London and Edinburgh Waverley stations, and it forms a vital part of the UK's railway network.
 The two most significant historical bottlenecks on the southern part of the route are the flat junction north of Hitchin, and ten miles to the south where the line's four tracks drop to two to cross the Digswell Viaduct.
 This is because northbound trains had to cross the three other tracks in order to diverge from the East Coast Main Line and access the Cambridge line at Cambridge Junction.
+The junction was described as one of the busiest in the UK by number of services in 2013.

 In the 1970s, British Rail began modernising, rationalising, and electrifying the Great Northern route, which included alleviation of other bottlenecks on the route such as building a new flyover at Welwyn Garden City railway station.
 In the 1980s, the construction of a flyunder to allow trains to avoid the flat junction were put forward, and land was set aside in order to construct it.
 However, the project was not seen to be feasible and did not materialise.
-This was followed in 1998 for a feasibility study which included various plans for flyovers, but once again none were taken further.In 2006, the Office of Rail and Road released a document entitled Issues in defining and measuring railway capacity, in which they discussed various capacity issues on the East Coast Main Line and projects aiming to mitigate them.
+This was followed in 1998 for a feasibility study which included various plans for flyovers, but once again none were taken further.

+In 2006, the Office of Rail and Road released a document entitled Issues in Defining and Measuring Railway Capacity, in which they discussed various capacity issues on the East Coast Main Line and projects aiming to mitigate them.
 Commenting on the idea of a flyover at Hitchin, they argued such a project "would undoubtedly make pathing more flexible and operations more robust"; however, they also said that it would not increase capacity as it was Digswell Viaduct that was the limiting factor on the number of services ran.

-The plan for the flyover was set out in the Network Rail (Hitchin (Cambridge Junction)) Order 2011, which was a Statutory Instrument permitting its construction by Network Rail.
+The construction of the flyover came about as part of a £47 million package into East Coast Main Line improvement work to reduce delays and increase capacity.
+Network Rail predicted that the flyover would decrease delays by 30,000 minutes/year.
+The plan for the flyover was set out in the Network Rail (Hitchin (Cambridge Junction)) Order 2011 (SI 2011/1072), which was a statutory instrument permitting its construction by Network Rail.
 It was published on 31 March and came into force on 21 April.
 In November 2011, the Department for Transport listed the flyover as an 'existing infrastructure project' in its annual National Infrastructure Plan, and expected that it would continue beyond Control Period 4, and therefore finish after 2014.